writethedocs/www/docs/2014/na/talks.rst

 Writing documentation is all about writing for other people.
 When I write docs I write them for my husband, not because I'm currently writing a practical guide to marriage, but because keeping him in mind makes my documentation better: if he can understand it, anyone can.
 There are plenty of things that I've learned throughout the years just by keeping him in mind when I sit down to write.

+This presentation will share what I've learned about writing for my other half; how I build that into my writing practice.
+I'll talk about how we can we can use the people close to us to write better documentation, how I write docs for my darling husband, and how we can keep in mind every writer's other half, our reader.

 Ali Spivak - Communities are Awesome
 ---------------------------------------------